troyvassalotti/troyv.dev/src/_includes/partials/bio.md

 In 2021, I became a community organizer for [charmCityJS](https://charmcityjs.org/), a Baltimore-based [JavaScript meetup](https://www.meetup.com/charmcityjs/).
 We meet on the first Wednesday of the month for a night of talks from the community, discussions on all things JS, and all around camaraderie with fellow devs.

 If you'd like my professional history in detail, [view my résumé](https://resume.troyv.dev/).
 It's updated about as often as anyone else's (YMMV), but it looks nice and prints well.
-If you want to know what I'm up to _right now_, I have a [now page](/now).

 The posts on my blog are usually focused on active projects - or the trials and tribulations of a new framework - because I believe it's important to learn in public.
 Not only is that a benefit for me, but if someone else is able to find use in a post of mine then I'd consider it all worth it.